Can Agenus Inc. (AGEN) Remain Competitive?

 Sponsored

-The average price from analysts is $10.00.
+The average price from analysts is $10.00, which is $5.99 above the current price.
 AGEN currently public float of 203.27M and currently shorts hold a 10.46% ratio of that float.
-Today, the average trading volume of AGEN was 3.55M shares.
+Today, the average trading volume of AGEN was 3.62M shares.

 AGEN’s Market Performance